nightwarrior-xxx/Azure_Practise/docs/storage_accounts.md

 ## Queue Service
 Queue Service is almost same as queue data structure which follows FIFO concept.
 Suppose we have a image processing website which performs various process.
 We can store all the processes there and then assign each process to every server.
+Suppose you want to store queries send my the users of your image processing website.
+You can use Queue Service for that.

 ![Azure Queue](./img/azure_queue.png)

+**Hands-on**
 *Send the message to Azure Storage Queue*

 - Install the azure storage python library